juliablauner/juliablauner.github.io/README.md

 My name is Julia Blauner, I am a senior at Lehigh University and I am majorining in finance and marketing with a minor in mass communication.
-My IO page os a collection of projects that have been exported from my data storytelling class at Lehigh.
+My IO page is a collection of projects that have been exported from my data storytelling class at Lehigh.
 Over the course of this journey I learned how to put together an IO page, effectively use Tableau and many other applications that are crucial in analyzing data.